hhvu0102/unix_basic/README.md

     git clone --single-branch --branch Gen349 https://github.com/hhvu0102/unix_basic.git

 ### How to paste to terminal:
-- If you are in MACS terminal: `Command + V`
+- If you are in Mac terminal: `Command + V`
 - If you are in Putty: `Right click`

 ### How to copy from terminal to other program:
-- If you are in MACS terminal: highlight the text and then hit `Command + C`.
+- If you are in Mac terminal: highlight the text and then hit `Command + C`.
 - If you are in Putty: highlight the phrase to copy.

-# Basic essential programs
+# Basic essential programming functions
 The general structure of a command line:
     `program [-flags] argument1 argument2 ...`